Tell me a little bit about Scotty’s Cartoons, and how you came up with the idea for your business?

 When someone commissions me to do a pet caricature scene for them, in addition to asking them for photos, I send them a questionnaire to complete about the personality of their dog(s).

-I then put all of this information into a spreadsheet and work on using this to create a unique and special scene for my customers, to bring their best friend(s) to life in a cartoon that they are guaranteed to appreciate forever.
+I then put all of this information into a spreadsheet and work on using this to create a unique and special scene for my customers, to bring their best friend(s) to life in a cartoon that they are guaranteed to appreciate and love forever.